Celebrating Occupational Therapy

-This year, Occupational Therapy week (OT) runs from Monday 25 to Sunday 31 October.
-The 2021 theme is all about promoting participation, inclusion and independence.
+Occupational Therapy week (OT) promotes participation, inclusion and independence.
 WISE Ways to Work Occupational Therapist, Preetha Sivakumaran, explains what OT is and how we can use it to benefit all aspects of our lives.

 What is Occupational Therapy?